ASPECTS OF AGING PROCESS

 Skin:

-- The skin looses elastin and collagen (elastic tissue) which results in wrinkles.
+• The skin loses elastin and collagen (elastic tissue) which results in wrinkles.

-- The epidermis of skin becomes thin which makes the skin more transparent.
+• The epidermis of the skin becomes thin which makes the skin more transparent.

 Mouth:

-Secretion of saliva decreases which results in the dryness of mouth.
-Gums become weak because of which people lose some or all of their teeth.
+Secretion of saliva decreases which results in the dryness of the mouth.
+Gums become weak and of which people lose some or all of their teeth.
 Your jaws shrink and you can notice some change in the shape of your mouth.

 Taste:

-Changes in taste occur due to decreased amount of taste buds, mostly in males.
+Changes in taste occur due to decreased amounts of taste buds, mostly in males.
 Bitter and sour tastes decrease slowly while sweet and salty tastes decline first.
-After a certain age you might be unable to distinguish between tastes.
+After a certain age, you might be unable to distinguish between tastes.

 Smell: